 The Housing Court is part of the Civil Court of the City of New York.
 It has branches in all five boroughs.

 The Chief Administrative Judge of the New York State Courts appoints Housing Judges for renewable five year terms.
 The candidates are chosen from a list approved by the Advisory Council of the Housing Court.
 The fourteen members of the Advisory Council are also appointed by the Chief Administrative Judge.
-The Council includes three representatives from tenant organizations and two representative from each of the following: the real estate industry, civic groups, bar associations and the public at large.
+The Council includes three representatives from tenant organizations and two representatives from each of the following: the real estate industry, civic groups, bar associations and the public at large.
 In addition, the Mayor appoints one member (usually from the City Department of Housing Preservation and Development), the Governor appoints a member from the New York State Homes and Community Renewal and the New York City Housing Authority (NYCHA) also has a representative.

 Summary of NYC Housing Court Proceedings